 - Optical Character Recognition

-This form of technology is engineered to scan text and then either repeat the text aloud using a speech synthesizer or save the data.
+This form of technology is engineered to scan text and then repeat the text aloud using a speech synthesizer or save the data.
 OCR devices are usually programmed to detect and call out misspelled words.
 Some allow users to store data on the device using a memory card, as well as download it to a PC hard drive.
-According to the AFB, there are few devices on the market that are able to interpret graphs, photos, videos and other non-text media; additionally, these devices aren’t yet able to interpret handwritten text.
+According to the AFB, there are few devices on the market that are able to interpret graphs, photos, videos and other non-text media; these devices aren’t yet able to interpret handwritten text.

 - Braille Embosser